timboudreau/gittattle/README.md

 =========

-Implements a simple, read-only REST API on top of a directory of Git repositories, allowing for basic browsing.
+Implements a simple, read-only REST API on top of a directory of Git repositories, allowing for basic browsing, and a simple single-page web UI on top of that.

 Why?
-Gitweb is awful, and cgit is painful to set up on Linux, excruciating on Solaris derivatives.
-And in many cases, you just want to make a git repository visible, not necessarily have full pull/push access via HTTP.

-This will not solve the world's problems, but it's quick and dirty and does the job.
+Gitweb is awful, and cgit is painful to set up, and I actually don't want a full-fledged Git server, just a read-only web-UI to use with [Gitolite](https://github.com/sitaramc/gitolite).
+It will not solve the world's problems, but it does the job.
+This is just to get a decent UI on the web with minimum pain.

 It's written in node.js and can be run from the command-line.
-It's not intended to be a full featured Git server - I'm using ``gitolite`` and am perfectly happy with that for pulls and pushes.
-This is just to get a decent UI on the web with minimum pain.
+You aim it at a folder full of Git repositories and go (make sure it runs as a user account that can read them).
+Then use the built-in, minimal web UI or roll your own.

 Configuration